Enterprise-Neurosystem/edge-anomaly-detection/workshop/instructions.md

 ## Creating a Web UI for our algorithm.

 1. We have created a Web UI in which users can choose which dataset they wish to view anomalies for.
+The Web UI consists of an HTML page in which users can select different options for plotting such as: Data Source, Regression Group Size, STD Threshold, Plot Scrolling Size, Points per Second.
+2. Data Source - currently you can choose the default casing1.csv which we have prepared.
+3. Regression Group Size -
+4. STD Threshold - How many standard deviations, from the regression line, do you wish to set before anything above that threshold is listed as an anomaly
+5. Plot Scrolling Size - how many points are plotted in the plot 'window' at any one time
+6. Points per Second - how many pressure points are plotted per second

+7. The Web UI is tied to an HTML form which eventually sends its options to plot.js which plots the graph.
+We are not going to go into detail as to how th Let's go ahead and containerize this application and deploy it on OpenShift.